italia/spid-cie-oidc-docs/docs/en/token_endpoint.rst

      - UNIX Timestamp with the time of JWT generation, coded as NumericDate as indicated in :rfc:`7519`.
      - |spid-icon| |cieid-icon|
    * - **nbf**
      - UNIX Timestamp.
-Date/time of the validity beginning of the JWT in NumericDate format, as indicated in :rfc:`7519`.
+Time of the validity beginning of the JWT in NumericDate format, as indicated in :rfc:`7519`.
 MUST match with the value of **iat**.
      - |spid-icon| |cieid-icon|
    * - **exp**
      - UNIX Timestamp with the expiry time of the JWT, coded as NumericDate as indicated in :rfc:`7519`.